exasol/public-knowledgebase/Database-Features/Not-able-to-connect-to-Oracle-DB-after-upgrading-to-v8.md

-# Not able to connect to Oracle DB after upgrading to v8
+# Not able to connect to Oracle DB with Short Host Name

 ## Problem